CoreyDeJong/learning-journal/html.md

+<!DOCTYPE html> is HTML5.
+This tells the browser you are using version 5 of html.
+<head> is the meta data, information about the website, links to css, js files, information for search engines
 <p> paragraph
 <img> is an image
 <em> when you want to emphasize a word, the browser will show the word in italicazed.